The X-shooter Spectral Library (XSL): Data Release 3

 \section{Conclusions}

-In this paper we present the third data release of the X-shooter stellar library (XSL DR3), which consists of 830 spectra covering a wide range of stellar parameters, merged to the full wavelength range of X-shooter.
-The spectra were observed with the X-shooter spectrograph on ESO’s VLT, which has three spectral arms: UVB, covering 300--556\,nm; VIS, covering 533--1020\,nm; and NIR, covering 994--2480\,nm, with spectral resolutions of $\sigma=13,11,16\,\mathrm{km\,s}^{-1}$ respectively.
+In this paper, we present the third data release of the X-shooter stellar library (XSL DR3), which consists of 830 spectra covering a wide range of stellar parameters, merged to the full wavelength range of X-shooter.
+The spectra were observed with the X-shooter spectrograph on ESO’s VLT, which has three spectral arms: UVB, covering 300--556\,nm; VIS, covering 533--1020\,nm; and NIR, covering 994--2480\,nm, with spectral resolutions of $\sigma=13,11,16\,\mathrm{km\,s}^{-1,}$ respectively.
 The XSL DR3 spectra cover a wavelength range of 350--2480\,nm and are corrected for the Galactic dust extinction.
-The DR3 dataset consists of the XSL DR2 data and spectra of 20 archival M dwarf stars.
+The DR3 dataset consists of the XSL DR2 data and spectra of 20 archival M-dwarf stars.

-We have gone through an extensive quality characterisation.
-We have compared synthetic broadband colours, goodness of fit described by the $D$-statistic, and various absorption line indices of stars in common between XSL and four other libraries (MILES, CaT library, NGSL and (E-)IRTF).
-We have used Gaia EDR3 published BP and RP photometry of the XSL stars to compare with the colours measured from the DR3 spectra.
-Furthermore, we compare the XSL DR3 galactic dust extinction values with those from L20 study and from \citet{Bayestar2019} 3D extinction maps.
+We covered an extensive quality characterisation.
+We compared synthetic broadband colours, goodness of fit described by the $D$-statistic, and various absorption line indices of stars in common between XSL and four other libraries (MILES, CaT library, NGSL, and (E-)IRTF).
+We used Gaia EDR3 published BP and RP photometry of the XSL stars to compare with the colours measured from the DR3 spectra.
+Furthermore, we compare the XSL DR3 Galactic dust extinction values with those from L20 study and from \citet{Bayestar2019} 3D extinction maps.
 We find the following results: \begin{enumerate} \item The overlap areas (545--590\,nm and 994--1150\,nm) of X-shooter arms are affected by the dichroic artefact, which is not described by the error spectrum.